$24.72-$30.62 hourly / $4,284.76-$5,308.08 monthly / $51,417.12-$63,696.96 annual

 Give clear and concise instructions

-Learn basics of budget preparation
+Learn basics of budget preparation and maintenance

 Learn specialized computer applications